 As said above, we can verify that a positive operating leverage ratio does not always mean that the company is growing.
 Actually, it can mean that the business is deteriorating or going through a bad economic cycle like the one from the 2nd quarter of 2020.

 However, it is even more important to notice that a decrease of -10.43% in sales meant a decline of -73.49% in EBIT, showing that a considerable reduction in sales can produce a severe decrease in EBIT.
 This is precisely the risk of the operating leverage factor.
 A high degree of operating leverage, like the one we got: 7.05, can mean a significant spike in earnings when the sales grow, but also it can mean a severe crash in the profitability of the business when the sales shrink.

 Consequently, if you are considering investing in a company with high operating leverage, you should consider how indebted the business is to verify if it will cover its interest payments, even during tough times when EBIT is unusually low.

-Finally, it is essential to have a broad understanding of the business and how it performs financially.
-That's why we highly recommended you to check out our other
+Finally, it is essential to have a broad understanding of the business and its financial performance.
+That's why we highly recommend you check out our other

 In particular, we propose you check the following valuation methods:

 - Discounted cash flow calculator; and

 These calculators are important because as critical as it is to know how the business is doing, the price you are paying for a part of the company is also important.